Automobile Dependency

 This chapter describes Automobile Dependency, its causes and implications.

-Automobile dependency (also called automobile oriented transportation and land use patterns) refers to transportation and land use patterns that favor automobile travel and provide relatively inferior transportation alternatives.
-In this case, “automobile” includes cars, vans, light trucks, SUVs and motorcycles.
+Automobile dependency (also called automobile oriented transportation and land use patterns) refers to transportation and land use patterns that favor automobile access and provide relatively inferior alternatives (in this case, “automobile” includes cars, vans, light trucks, SUVs and motorcycles).
+It means that people find it difficult to reach services and activities without using an automobile.

 Automobile Dependency is a matter of degree.
+Table 1 compares various attributes of Automobile Dependency .
 There are few places in the world that are totally automobile dependent (that is, driving is the only form of transport).
 Even areas that appear to be highly Automobile Dependent often have a significant amount of walking, cycling and transit travel among certain groups or in certain areas, although use of these modes tends to be undercounted by conventional transportation planning (Measuring Transportation).
-On the other hand, even Car-Free areas usually have some automobile travel, including emergency and service vehicles, taxis and deliveries.

 Indicator |